doriath/command-autocomplete-protocol/docs/specification.md

-# Specification - Command Autocompletion Protocol
+# Specification - Command Autocomplete Protocol

-Version: 0.0.1
+Version: 0.1.0

 ## Overview

-This document defines a Command Autocompletion Protocol.
-It is an RPC like protocol between client (e.g. shell) and server (e.g. CLI providing the autocompletions).
+This document defines a Command Autocomplete Protocol.
+It is an RPC like protocol between a client (e.g. shell) and a server (e.g. CLI providing the completions).

 ## Conventions